cpq/bare-metal-programming-guide/README.md

 of PLL dividers and APB prescalers are possible.
 Section 6.3.3 of the datasheet tells us the maximum values for APB1 clock: <= 45MHz, and the APB2 clock: <= 90MHz.
 That narrows down the list of possible combinations.
-Here we chose the values manually. note that tools like CubeMX can automate the process and make it easy and visual.
+Here we chose the values manually.
+Note that tools like CubeMX can automate the process and make it easy and visual.

 ```c